1. Who can check your criminal record

 Check your own record

-Request a copy of your criminal record (known as ‘basic disclosure’) if it can’t be checked by someone else.
+Request a basic check if it can’t be checked by someone else.

 It costs £25.